Biden Looks To Restore, Expand Obama Administration Policies

 Biden led efforts as a senator to establish the background check system now in use when people buy guns from a federal licensed dealer.
 He also helped pass a 10-year ban on a group of semi-automatic guns, or assault weapons, during the Clinton presidency.

 Biden has promised to seek another ban on the manufacture and sale of assault weapons and high-capacity magazines.
 Owners would have to register existing assault weapons with the Bureau of Alcohol, Tobacco, Firearms and Explosives.
-He would also support a program to purchase assault weapons.
+He also supports a program to purchase assault weapons.

 Biden supports legislation restricting the number of firearms an individual may purchase per month to one and would require background checks for all guns sales with limited exceptions, such as gifts between family members.

-Biden would also support legislation to prohibit all online sales of firearms, ammunition, kits, and gun parts.
+Biden also supports legislation to prohibit all online sales of firearms, ammunition, kits and gun parts.

 VETERANS

-Biden says he would work with Congress to improve health services for women, the militarys fastest-growing subgroup, such as by placing at least one full-time womens primary care physician at each Department of Veterans Affairs’ medical center.
+Biden says he will work with Congress to improve health services for women, the militarys fastest-growing subgroup, such as by placing at least one full-time womens primary care physician at each Department of Veterans Affairs medical center.

 He promises to provide $300 million to better understand the impact of traumatic brain injury and toxic exposures, hire more VA staff to cut down office wait times for vets at risk of suicide to zero as well as continue the efforts of the Obama-Biden administration to stem homelessness.